Best Waterproof Walkie-Talkie For Fishing (and Kayaks)

 VOX & Squelch

 VOX is short for Voice Operated Exchange, otherwise known as Voice Activated Transmission.
 Having this feature on a walkie talkie means you can communicated over the radio without having to press the ‘talk’ button.
-This means it can detect your voice automatically.
+This means it can detect your voice automatically using voice activation.

 Squelch is a feature on many walkie talkies that helps to block out unwanted transmissions.
 This means you don’t have to hear that annoying static sound while your radio is on.
 The walkie talkie should then only pick up transmissions that are active.